 The results of clinical studies confirm that antihypertensives of the old generation can cause male potency violation.
-The list of the most common antihypertensive drugs that cause ED includes:
+The list of the most common antihypertensive drugs that cause erectile dysfunction includes:

 These antihypertensives help reduce the lumen in the penile artery, which can cause a violation of blood circulation in the penis.
 New-generation antihypertensives, such as Nebivolol (Nebilet), do not have a negative impact on male reproductive health.

-The mechanism of the ED development with the use of antiandrogens is associated with their property of reducing the synthesis of male hormones.
+The mechanism of the erectile dysfunction development with the use of antiandrogens is associated with their property of reducing the synthesis of male hormones.
 Testosterone deficiency, caused by antiandrogens, increases the risk of atrophy of the cavernous nerves, which can lead to a potency disorder.

-Such drugs as Cyproterone acetate (Cyprone), Ketoconazole (Daktagold) or Cimetidine (Magicul), have a high antiandrogenic activity, and can cause ED.
+Such drugs as Cyproterone acetate (Cyprone), Ketoconazole (Daktagold) or Cimetidine (Magicul), have a high antiandrogenic activity, and can cause erectile dysfunction.
 In most cases, men retain the ability to get an erection during the course of antiandrogens.

-Prolonged use of opioid analgesics is also a risk factor for imbalance of hormones, and can cause endocrine ED.
+Prolonged use of opioid analgesics is also a risk factor for imbalance of hormones, and can cause endocrine erectile dysfunction.
 Violations of potency can be caused by such opioid analgesics, as

 Violation of sexual function in men is one of the common side effects of antipsychotics and antidepressants, in particular selective serotonin reuptake inhibitors (SSRI).

-The most popular antipsychotics that cause ED are Olanzapine (Zyprexa), Quetiapine (Seroquel), and Aripiprazole (Abilify);
+The most popular antipsychotics that cause erectile dysfunction are Olanzapine (Zyprexa), Quetiapine (Seroquel), and Aripiprazole (Abilify);